In a Nutshell...

 Grooming Requirements / Coat Care

 Shelties are a long haired breed.
 They have a thick double coat which keeps them cool in the summer and warm in the winter.
 Despite their fuzzy appearance, these dogs should never be shaved to keep them cool, or to lessen shedding.
-Brushing regularly will help keep dog-hair-tumbleweeds (as we call them) off of your floor.
+While shelties do shed year-round, they seasonally blow their coats in the spring and fall.
+Their long fur is most easily managed if they are brushed regularly.
+This also will help keep dog-hair-tumbleweeds (as we call them) on your floor to a minimum.

 It is especially important to brush these dogs, to ensure that their fur does not mat up.
 The most common places for mats are on the hindquarters and behind the ears.
 Paying attention to these spots regularly will keep the fur soft and mat-free.